sayede/ARChimED---MolSym/README.md

 ARChimEd – MolSym integrates an AI-powered virtual avatar to assist users in understanding concepts of molecular symmetry.
 The avatar, named Gaber in honor of the Persian alchemist <a href="https://en.wikipedia.org/wiki/Jabir_ibn_Hayyan" target="_blank">Jābir ibn Ḥayyān</a>, is designed to behave like a virtual chemistry professor.
 Gaber can answer your questions in real-time and guide you through the learning modules — but only if you choose to activate him.

     ✳️ Important:  You can use ARChimEd – MolSym fully without activating Gaber.

+🧠 Why OpenAI API?

+We chose to integrate OpenAI's API instead of running a local large language model (LLM) like LLaMA for several reasons:

+    Cost Efficiency: Running a local LLM requires a powerful GPU-equipped computer, which is costly to purchase and maintain.

+    Energy Consumption: LLMs are energy-intensive.
+Using the OpenAI API avoids unnecessary electricity costs.

+    Ease of Use: The OpenAI API provides excellent performance, multi-language support (including French), and is easy to integrate.

+This solution provides a high-quality conversational experience at a significantly lower cost — both in terms of hardware and energy.

 ---

 ## 🎓 Modules Overview